 Minnesota Ghost Stories

 Did you know that most of the college campuses in Minnesota are reputed to be haunted?
-How about that you most likely passed several haunted sites on the way up here.
+How about that you most likely passed several haunted sites on the way up here?
 Learn about these stories and much more at the Minnesota Ghost Stories program.

 Minnesota Storm History

 Minnesotans love to talk about the weather.
 We take a certain pride in surviving the worst Mother Nature can throw at us.
-In this fascinating program, we will discuss the severe weather from the late 1800s to the present.
+In this fascinating program, we will discuss severe weather events from the late 1800s to the present.

 Underground Railroad Presentation